top of page

 Men

 The Circles are grounded in a process that addresses the use of violence and abuse within an intimate partner relationship while honouring Indigenous traditions.
-The Men's Circle is 16 weeks and court approved.
+The Men's Circle is 16 sessions and court approved.
 The circle addresses the mental, emotional, spiritual and physical part of self which supports positive change and positive choices within an intimate relationship.
 Within the 16 week program there is a parenting component which assists in building parenting skills while supporting men to explore their own parenting history and the impact abuse can have on their children.
 Elder support and Ceremony are part of the Circle process.
 The Circles are a safe, supportive environment where men can begin their own healing journey and become healthy partners and fathers.
 There is also drop in follow up sessions available every two weeks for those who have successfully completed the program.

 Women

 The Women's Circles create a safe and supportive environment where women can begin to believe in their right to be respected and their right to be free from abuse.
 The Circle supports women whether they are still in an abusive relationship, are choosing to leave or are unsure about what they want to do.
 Through education and support women begin to understand what family violence is, find their voice and create a safe home for themselves and their children.
-Within the 20 week program there is a parenting component which assists in building parenting skills while supporting women to explore their own parenting history and the impact abuse can have on their children.
+Within the 20 sessions program there is a parenting component which assists in building parenting skills while supporting women to explore their own parenting history and the impact abuse can have on their children.
 Elder support and Ceremony are part of the Circle process.
 Every 8 weeks, those women bringing their children to the Children's Circle will be involved in parent child Circles which bring both mother and child together to enhance communication, build on healthy boundaries and support the family Circle to be a positive safe environment.
 There is also drop in follow up sessions available every two weeks for those who have successfully completed the program.

 Children and Youth